Posterr Script - Download and start install steps

 What is this?

-feature of your HDMI connected display to put the display in standby mode.
+If you implement the Sleep Timer feature in Posterr, the screen is blanked out, but still powered on.
+This script uses the CEC feature of your HDMI connected display to put the display in standby mode.
 This will save power and increase the longevity of your display.

 Posterr scripts are designed to work on a rPi with a connected CEC compatible display.